tbarron/sample_app/README.markdown

 Stuff to do:
   + add Users
   + enable Users to register
+  + enable Users to sign in
-  - enable Users to sign in
+  - enable Users to sign out
   - add Microposts
   - limit posts to 140 bytes
   - connect users and posts